 Roxanne Anderson leads the charge for Minnesota’s first LGBTQ center

-Minnesota is one of six U.S. states currently without an LGBTQ center, though there is an already-existing hub of LGBTQ-focused organizations in Twin Cities.
+Minnesota is one of six U.S. states currently without an LGBTQ center, though there is an already-existing hub of LGBTQ-focused organizations in the Twin Cities.
 But in about three years, in the navel of Minnesota, this will change.
 Founder of the Minnesota Transgender Health Coalition, RARE Productions and Cafe SouthSide, Roxanne Anderson is leading the charge to build what will become the state’s first LGBTQ center in the Twin Cities, what Anderson envisages as a means to centralize resources and more for the LGBTQ community into a physical, collective location.

 “[Queer organizations] all pay a variety of different rents to different landlords who aren’t queer, who aren’t voting for us, who aren’t putting any of that money back into the community,” Anderson explains.
 “So how can we work collectively as queer organizations to build our own equity?
 If we own our own building, then we have equity.”

 Learn more at the Twin Cities Pride Magazine.